tippesi/Atlas-Engine/README.md

 >**Note:**
 >The files in the data folder (except the shaders) use a different license.
 ## Code Example
-For a code example have a look at the [Wiki](https://github.com/tippesi/Atlas-Engine/wiki/Code-example).
+For a code example have a look at the [demo application](https://github.com/tippesi/Atlas-Engine/tree/master/demo).
 ## Screenshots
 ![Example scene](wiki/images/sponza_rasterized.png) <br/>
 *Rasterized image using real time global illumination* <br/>